American literature: The first American novel

 Both The Coquette and Charlotte Temple are novels that treat the right of women to live as equals as the new democratic experiment.
 These novels are of the sentimental genre, characterized by overindulgence in emotion, an invitation to listen to the voice of reason against misleading passions, as well as an optimistic overemphasis on the essential goodness of humanity.
 Sentimentalism is often thought to be a reaction against the Calvinistic belief in the depravity of human nature.

 While many of these novels were popular, the economic infrastructure of the time did not allow these writers to make a living through their writing alone.

 Charles Brockden Brown is the earliest American novelist whose works are still commonly read.
 He published Wieland in 1798, and in 1799 published Ormond, Edgar Huntly, and Arthur Mervyn.
 These novels are of the Gothic genre.

 The first writer to be able to support himself through the income generated by his publications alone was Washington Irving.
 He completed his first major book in 1809 titled A History of New-York from the Beginning of the World to the End of the Dutch Dynasty.

 Of the picaresque genre, Hugh Henry Brackenridge published Modern Chivalry in 1792–1815; Tabitha Gilman Tenney wrote Female Quixotism: Exhibited in the Romantic Opinions and Extravagant Adventure of Dorcasina Sheldon in 1801; Royall Tyler wrote The Algerine Captive in 1797.

 Other notable authors include William Gilmore Simms, who wrote Martin Faber in 1833, Guy Rivers in 1834, and The Yemassee in 1835.
 Lydia Maria Child wrote Hobomok in 1824 and The Rebels in 1825.
-John Neal wrote Keep Cool in 1817, Logan, A Family History in 1822, Seventy-Six in 1823, Randolph in 1823, Errata in 1823, Brother Jonathan in 1825, and Rachel Dyer (earliest use of the Salem witch trials as the basis for a novel) in 1828.
+John Neal wrote Keep Cool in 1817, Logan in 1822, Seventy-Six in 1823, Randolph in 1823, Errata in 1823, Brother Jonathan in 1825, and Rachel Dyer (earliest use of the Salem witch trials as the basis for a novel) in 1828.
 Catherine Maria Sedgwick wrote A New England Tale in 1822, Redwood in 1824, Hope Leslie in 1827, and The Linwoods in 1835.
 James Kirke Paulding wrote The Lion of the West in 1830, The Dutchman's Fireside in 1831, and Westward Ho! in 1832.
 Omar ibn Said, a Muslim slave in the Carolinas, wrote an autobiography in Arabic in 1831, considered an early example of African-American literature.
 Robert Montgomery Bird wrote Calavar in 1834 and Nick of the Woods in 1837.
 James Fenimore Cooper was a notable author best known for his novel The Last of the Mohicans written in 1826.
 George Tucker produced in 1824 the first fiction of Virginia colonial life with The Valley of Shenandoah.
 He followed in 1827 with one of the country's first science fictions: A Voyage to the Moon: With Some Account of the Manners and Customs, Science and Philosophy, of the People of Morosofia, and Other Lunarians.